College Classics

 • Once you create a new password, you may access your account, register, and pay through the MC Continuing Education website.

-Returning Student - College Classics Registration
+RETURNING Student - College Classics Registration

 FOR NEW CONTINUING EDUCATION STUDENTS: